AnyLog-co/documentation/06- Data Management/D- Monitoring & Alerts/Monitoring Nodes.md

 Nodes in the network can collect and monitor information on data and state.
 The collected information can be retrieved from the node, or [collected in a database](#Organizing-node-status-in-a-database-table) or send to an [aggregator node](#Organizing-nodes-status-in-an-aggregator-node) where data from multiple nodes is aggregated and available to query.

+For a consolidated guide covering continuous monitoring, scheduled tasks, streaming alerts, and aggregator setup, see [Continuous Monitoring with Automated Alerts](continuous%20monitoring%20with%20automated%20alerts.md).

 Examples of information monitored:
 * Data ingested to local databases and data volumes in the tables.